Introduction to the campaign by Nick Bennett, our ambassador

 If you are a young person, or work with young people, get involved in the 2young2die campaign by signing up to 2young2die today.

 Then get started by reading this site.
 Click the tools button to access our powerful driver safety resources for showing to drivers and young people, and a guide to setting up your local 2young2die campaign.
-You can also win a prestigious award for your campaigning.
 Teachers, youth leaders, parents and young people can also get trained to lead workshops with young people in your community about the 2young2die campaign.

 Why should young people and their teachers and carers lead this campaign?
 Because young people, more than anyone else, are the victims of road crashes.
 And young people are also the future.
 It's time to save our generation, because countless tragedies have taught us no-one else can.
 Read my story below.